Evaluating Model Prediction Performance with Recall

 2. Disaster Alert Systems

-In systems like fire alarms or earthquake alerts, even a single missed alert could be catastrophic.
+In systems such as fire alarms or earthquake alerts, even a single missed alert could be catastrophic.

 Therefore, it's important to prioritize recall even if it leads to false positives.